megardn/PennLINC.github.io/docs/Basics/InterfacingWithClusters.md

 This means we are going to not use X11 at all.
 Why?
 Because running graphics on the cluster, and then having them sent to your local screen, is very laggy and not dependable.

-## Download Visual Code Studio
+## Download/Install Visual Code Studio

-## Writing Code Interactively in a Jupyter Notebook
+You can find it here: https://code.visualstudio.com

 We want to login to the cluster such that we have a "port" to it.Now start a Jupyter kernel, and then find that kernel via a browser.
 This is actually pretty easy.